bejayoharen/bjorg.github.io/_posts/2024-12-12-engineering-team-growth-2-interview-panel.markdown

 > 2. Support and mentor less experienced teammates in solving technical problems.
 > 3. Navigate a complex Python/Django codebase and make simple changes, including bug fixes and features.
 > 4. Communicate with stakeholders, including developing estimates, informing of delays, and collaborating to find creative solutions.
-> 5. Skilled at understanding user intent, and working with the design team to provide intuitive solutions to user’s problems.
+> 5. Skilled at understanding user intent, and working with the design team to provide intuitive solutions to users' problems.
 > 6. Able to prioritize projects with little guidance.

 You’ll want to assign testing for the first criteria to a panelist who’s very experienced in Javascript, Typescript and React.
 That panelist will need to come up with a good way to test as objectively as possible.
-Rather than writing fresh code, evaluating a candidate’s skill might include showing them some out of date code, asking them to identify issues, and ask how they would update it.
+Rather than writing fresh code, evaluating a candidate’s skill might include showing them some out of date code, asking them to identify issues, and ask how they would address the issue.
 This kind of test asks the candidate to do something that's more representative of the kind of work they might do on the job.

 The same panelist, in the same interview, can also test for the second criteria by asking follow-up questions like “how would you explain that decision to another developer who doesn’t have experience with hooks?”

 How well candidates perform on each of those questions would be the basis for a clear rubric.
-The interviewer should go in prepared with the question, and an idea of what a good and bad answer look like.
+The interviewer should go in prepared with the question, and an idea of what good and bad answers look like.
 For example:

 > * The candidate was able to identify the incorrect use of global variables.
 > * The candidate was able to suggest a better solution.